×

 All about Mugearite and Arkose Properties

 Know all about Mugearite and Arkose properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Mugearite belongs to Igneous Rocks while Arkose belongs to Sedimentary Rocks.Texture of Mugearite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Arkose is Clastic.
 Mugearite appears Dull and Soft and Arkose appears Rough and Dull.
-The luster of Mugearite is not available while that of Arkose is dull.
+The luster of Mugearite is while that of Arkose is dull.
 Mugearite is available in black, brown, light to dark grey colors whereas Arkose is available in reddish brown colors.
 The commercial uses of Mugearite are creating artwork and that of Arkose are in aquifers, soil conditioner, source of magnesia (mgo), tombstones.